 The evening began with guests viewing a photo exhibit co-curated by Rita Hernandez and the Fresh Voices Youth Advisory Team (YAT).
 Portrait photography captured the intimate bonds between newcomer mothers and their families, while heartfelt passages accompanying each image gave young people an opportunity to describe their mothers in their own words.

 Once guests had a chance to view the gallery, they moved into the screening area for the event’s main portion.
 Charlene Johnny opened this stage of the proceedings with an Indigenous acknowledgment, while author and poet Onjana Yawnghwe followed with a passionate reading of her work ‘Braid’.

-From there, a short film aired which featured YAT members and their families (stay tuned for it!).
+From there, a short film aired which featured YAT members and their families.
 The film explored motherhood and migration from various perspectives, highlighting the attendant hopes and challenges, along with the incredible displays of resolve that enable immigrant and refugee women to make such great contributions to their families.